thebardofavon/typeface-ai-personal-finance-application/README.md

 The project is divided into two main parts:

 -   `frontend/`: A React application built with Vite that provides the user interface.
--   `backend/`: A Node.js and Express server that handles the application logic, database interactions, and communication with the Google Generative AI API.
+-   `backend/`: A Node.js and Express server that handles the application logic, database interactions, and communication with the Google AI Studio API.

 ## Prerequisites